 How tall are you?
 Some shower heads can pose problems for users who are either very tall or very short.
 A very large shower head, for instance, may hang down too far for tall users to stand under it.
 Other shower heads are fine for tall users, but they're so high up that short users can't reach them to change the settings.
 If you're particularly tall or short, measure your shower enclosure before you buy and figure out what the height and angle of the shower head will be once it's installed.

 How strong is the water pressure in your home?
 Today's shower heads, which have a maximum flow rate of 2.5 gpm, can still deliver a strong enough stream to satisfy most users.
 However, people with low water pressure in their homes often find that standard shower heads produce only a feeble trickle that isn't strong enough to rinse away soap and shampoo.
-Some have resorted to removing the pressure regulator that limits water flow, but doing this will increase water use significantly.
-A better solution is to choose an aerated shower head, which adds air to the water stream to boost pressure without using more water.
-The Oxygenics SkinCare (Est. $30) gets particularly good reviews from owners with low water pressure.
+Many manufacturers are responding to this issue with technologies that help force the water our more strongly, or at least make it feel as if the pressure is higher.